MDU-C2/Intelligent-Drone-Swarm/README.md

 This is a minimalist refactoring of the original `gym-pybullet-drones` repository, designed for compatibility with [`gymnasium`](https://github.com/Farama-Foundation/Gymnasium), [`stable-baselines3` 2.0](https://github.com/DLR-RM/stable-baselines3/pull/1327), and SITL [`betaflight`](https://github.com/betaflight/betaflight)/[`crazyflie-firmware`](https://github.com/bitcraze/crazyflie-firmware/).

 ## Intellignet Replanning Drone Swarm
-An intelligent replanning drone swarm was created for this project work.
-Inorder to run it and try it out, follow the instruction bellow.
+An intelligent replanning drone swarm was created for this project.
+To run and test it, follow the instructions below.

 ## Installation
 Tested on Intel x64/Ubuntu 22.04 and Apple Silicon/macOS 14.1.

 ```sh